You would find better ways for businesses and organisations to work and achieve their goals.

 The projects you would work on could be anything from bridges and tall buildings to transport links and sports arenas.

 You could work in one of these specialist areas:

 At the start of the project you would:

 Once a project is underway you would:

-You’d work closely with other professionals such as architects, surveyors and building contractors.
+You would work closely with other professionals such as architects, surveyors and building contractors.

 You could work in a wide range of industries, from electronics to synthetic textiles.
 For example, you might work on the redesign of a mobile phone or work out how to construct motorbike parts from carbon fibre materials.
 Your role could vary depending on the project.

-You’d look at a range of features when developing ideas for a new product, such as:
+You would look at a range of features when developing ideas for a new product, such as: